Dave Williams (Colorado politician): Chair of Colorado GOP

-On April 6, 2024, Colorado Sun reporter Sandra Fish was disinvited to a state GOP assembly in Pueblo because a spokesman for Williams said he considered "her current reporting to be very unfair".
-Fish came to the event and presented her press credentials to gain entry, but was escorted out of the assembly by law enforcement who told her, "You have to be invited here.
-They don't want you here".
-Soon after, Williams called Fish a "fake journalist" and her newspaper "just an extension of the Democrat Party’s PR efforts".

 In early June 2024, the Colorado GOP sent out a mass email signed by Dave Williams titled 'God Hates Pride,' and reading in part “The month of June has arrived and, once again, the godless groomers in our society want to attack what is decent, holy, and righteous so they can ultimately harm our children.”
 The email message contained an image reading “God Hates Flags”, which was widely viewed as a reference to the Westboro Baptist Church.
 Colorado Republican Congressional candidate Valdamar Archuleta “renounced the GOP’s endorsement as a result.”
 Aurora city councilman Curtis Gardner renounced his membership in the Colorado GOP and issued a post on Facebook condemning the party for its anti-LGBTQ rhetoric.

-In June 2024, Williams lost the primary election for Colorado's 5th congressional district to Republican Jeff Crank.
-This race was characterized as a "battle" for the "soul" of the GOP in Colorado, with Williams representing the far-right, election-denying side of the party, and Crank representing the a more traditional conservative version of the party.